sourceallies/small-improvements-slack-bot/README.md

 #### Pull Requests

-The *PR Check* workflow has a singular job, which ensures that the code is linted and unit tested without error before being able to merge to main
+The *PR Check* workflow has a singular job, which ensures that the code is linted and unit tested without error before being able to merge to main.

 ### Running Locally

-**Warning:** this can still have effects on both the dev database and Slack under the right conditions
+**Warning:** this can still have effects on both the dev database and Slack under the right conditions.

-Navigate to the local directory of this repository and install all dependencies
+Navigate to the local directory of this repository and install all dependencies.

 ```console
 npm install
 ```

-Make sure you are on the dev environment with all dev credentials
+Make sure you are on the dev environment with all dev credentials.

 ```console
 dev
 ```

-Finally, run the integration test to use the function locally
+Finally, run the integration test to use the function locally.

 ```console
 npm run integration